antoniwan/blog/src/content/p/some-books-for-self-transcendence.md

 ---
-title: "Some Books for Self-Transcendence"
+title: Some Books for Self-Transcendence
+description: >-
-description: "A curated list of books that have helped me become a more conscious and powerful human being."
+  A curated list of books that have helped me become a more conscious and powerful human being.
-pubDate: "2024-05-24"
+pubDate: '2024-05-24'
-language: ["en"]
+language:
+  - en
-category: ["learning-projects", "integration-growth", "psychology"]
+category:
+  - learning-projects
+  - integration-growth
+  - psychology
 tags:
-  [
-    "books",
-    "self-transcendence",
-    "consciousness",
-    "personal-growth",
-    "learning",
-    "philosophy",
-    "spirituality",
-    "transformation",
-    "healing",
-    "metaspace",
-  ]
+  - books
+  - self-transcendence
+  - consciousness
+  - personal-growth
+  - learning
+  - philosophy
+  - spirituality
+  - transformation
+  - healing
+  - metaspace
 readingTime: 3
 draft: false
 featured: false
 published: true
+showComments: true
 ---

 These books have given me the tools and techniques to be a conscious and powerful human being.
 A stoic whose life is entirely up to myself (or so I think, right?!).
 My days have intention and focus.
 My values are reflected in every single decision that I take throughout my day.
 Walking the talk, I call it.